Birding with the pros

 Dress for the weather and wear sturdy shoes.
 Bring binoculars and a field guide.
 Often, centers lend binoculars and/or guides to participants on hikes; call ahead to check.

-Below are some of the spring hikes held around the region from late April through May; check nearby state parks, wildlife refuges and nature centers for others.
+Below are some of the places that offer hikes; check nearby state parks, wildlife refuges and nature centers for others.